 including lecture slides, reading lists, and problem sheets of courses from Mechanics to Epidemiology

-Bill Gates Grand Challenges in Global Health: including grants awarded in 2012.
-Get thinking...
+Bill Gates Grand Challenges in Global Health: get thinking...

 Toolkit to build your own organism: Registry of Standard Biological Parts